 - Fairtree does reforestation differently: we pay people to plant and manage trees in their own communities.
 Fairtree works across Subsaharan Africa.
 Mobile tree tracking with Greenstand technology, mobile payments to tree growers and community-based management, and out-of-the-box reforestation techniques are how Fairtree accomplishes its unique work.

 - Tipey Joa’s mission is to promote health, cultural preservation, economic and social justice in indigenous communities.
-Tipey Joa serves the Yuman (Kumiai, Pa Ipai, Kiliwa, Cucapa and Cochimi) communities of Baja California, Mexico.
+Tipey Joa serves the Yuman (Kumiai, Pa Ipai, Kiliwa, Cucapa and Cochimi) communities of Baja California, Mexico and Southern California.

 - Board of Directors: Slow Food URBAN San Diego, Ark of Taste Chair (2018-19)